Skip to content Skip to main navigation Report an accessibility issue

 Our current focus is on Rett Syndrome, a complex neurodevelopmental disorder.

-• Rett Syndrome is a rare genetic disorder that mainly affects girls.
+• Rett Syndrome is a rare genetic disorder that mainly affects girls and women.

-• Girls with Rett Syndrome exhibit loss of acquired purposeful hand skills, gait abnormalities, stereotypic hand movements such as hand wringing/squeezing, and loss of acquired spoken language.
+• Girls with Rett Syndrome exhibit loss of acquired purposeful hand skills, stereotypic hand movements such as hand wringing/squeezing, loss of acquired spoken language and sensory processing difficulties.

-• caused predominantly by mutations in a gene called MECP2 (Methyl CpG-binding Protein 2).
+• It is caused predominantly by mutations in a gene called MECP2 (Methyl CpG-binding Protein 2).

 • Our current research goal is to determine the pathogenesis of Rett Syndrome using integrative concepts and techniques from molecules to behavior.

-• MECP2 regulates the timing of experience-dependent plasticity in a context-dependent and neural circuit-specific manner, during specific episodes of learning and consolidating relevant behaviors throughout life.
+• General Hypothesis: MECP2 regulates the timing of experience-dependent plasticity in a context-dependent and neural circuit-specific manner, during specific episodes of learning and consolidating relevant behaviors throughout life.

 Long-term vision:

-• involves utilizing comparative analysis to determine common molecular and neural motifs of plasticity in the brain.
+• Utilizing comparative analysis to determine common molecular and neural motifs of plasticity in the brain.

 • Comparing different mouse models of Autism Spectrum Disorder, and possibly other animal models